Hybrid Modern Authentication (HMA) is implemented in the on-premises organization. This way, the users with…

 Manage calendar permissions in Office 365 with PowerShell

 How to manage calendar permissions in Office 365 with PowerShell?
 If you have the correct PowerShell commands, you can manage calendar permissions much more efficiently.
 You can get, add, edit and remove calendar permissions.
-In this article, we will look at all the possibilities.
+In this article, you will learn how to manage calendar permissions in Office 365 with PowerShell.

 There are different options to manage calendar permissions in Office 365 and on-premises Exchange Server.
 Let’s have a look at the options: